 The best way to book a ticket and a list of pet-friendly airlines

 Once you are sure that your pet can fly with you, the next step is to book a ticket for you and your pet.
-There are some tricks in choosing a comfortable and suitable airline.
+There are some tricks in choosing a comfortable and suitable airline in 2021.

 1. Choose a pet-friendly airline.
 Most airlines in the US and Canada allow only dogs and cats access to the plane.
 However, they have different restrictions on the size, weight, and number of animals in the cabin or hold.
 Contact your airline and confirm that it is pet-friendly.